Review: Lady Gaga's Album, "Joanne"

 Looking For Leadership on "Angel Down"

 Making an appearance on ‘Hey Girl’, Florence Welsh is the album’s sole guest artist.
-Over an lively, elaborate, retro pop/soul instrumental, the track’s lyrics are strongly supportive and promote female camaraderie.
-The ladies’ vocals blend nicely and sound unified on it.
-The tune could be tagged as cheesy, but ‘Hey Girl’ is essentially designed to take a stand against a media trend that tends to promote - and in some cases create - competition between high-flying female celebrities.
+Over an lively, elaborate, retro pop/soul instrumental, the track’s lyrics are supportive, and promote female camaraderie.
+The ladies’ vocals blend nicely and sound unified.
+The tune could be tagged as cheesy, but ‘Hey Girl’ is designed to take a stand against a media trend that tends to promote - and in some cases create - competition between high-flying female celebrities.